Blue-Wall-Group/BlueWallGroup-wiki-archive/Definition-of-Quality.md

     * Rationale: Acceptance criteria help measured the degree of "done" and correctness of any artifacts produced.
                  Furthermore, it helps developers create valuable and high quality artifacts.
     * Measurement: The correctness and quality of all artifacts will be measured against the acceptance criteria established.
-This evaluation will happen as structured walkthrough where at least two reviewers asses the artifact a developer is putting for acceptance.
+This evaluation will happen as structured walkthroughs where at least two reviewers asses the artifact a developer is putting up for acceptance.

 * Meet accessibility standards
     * Definition: Ensure that all artifact produced for users meet accessibility standards defined by MediaWiki, in order